 Our body contains billions of micro-organisms, of which bacteria make up a large proportion.
 Bacteria living in or near the anus can be easily spread if you don’t take steps to tidy up after anal penetration.

-Best practice is to thoroughly clean any objects inserted in the anus immediately removal, particularly if these objects, such as a penis or toy, are going to be in proximity to the vagina.
+Best practice is to thoroughly clean any objects inserted in the anus immediately after removal, particularly if these objects, such as a penis or toy, are going to be in proximity to the vagina.
+It is not considered hygienic to switch the penis from ass to mouth for oral sex, as this will transfer the bacteria.

 If your partner is wearing a condom, be sure to remove it and roll on a new one before moving on to vaginal sex.